Krishesh/nyefpokharadocs/docs/source/superadmin.rst

 CONFIG FILE
 -----------------

-All the config file for Genral ooption
+All the config file for Genral option ,get in touch,social media links, Cool facts , about us and our vision content ,home event  content , description and hero image of all the pages

 General Config File